defenseunicorns/pepr/README.md

 ### Module

 A module is the top-level collection of capabilities.
-It is a single, complete TypeScript project that includes an entry point to load all the configuration and capabilities, along with their CapabilityActions.
+It is a single, complete TypeScript project that includes an entry point to load all the configuration and capabilities, along with their Actions.
 During the Pepr build process, each module produces a unique Kubernetes MutatingWebhookConfiguration and ValidatingWebhookConfiguration, along with a secret containing the transpiled and compressed TypeScript code.
 The webhooks and secret are deployed into the Kubernetes cluster with their own isolated controller.

 See [Module](./docs/module.md) for more details.

 ### Capability

-A capability is set of related CapabilityActions that work together to achieve a specific transformation or operation on Kubernetes resources.
-Capabilities are user-defined and can include one or more CapabilityActions.
+A capability is set of related Actions that work together to achieve a specific transformation or operation on Kubernetes resources.
+Capabilities are user-defined and can include one or more Actions.
 They are defined within a Pepr module and can be used in both MutatingWebhookConfigurations and ValidatingWebhookConfigurations.
 A Capability can have a specific scope, such as mutating or validating, and can be reused in multiple Pepr modules.

 See [Capabilities](./docs/capabilities.md) for more details.

-### CapabilityAction
+### Action

-CapabilityAction is a discrete set of behaviors defined in a single function that acts on a given Kubernetes GroupVersionKind (GVK) passed in from Kubernetes.
-CapabilityActions are the atomic operations that are performed on Kubernetes resources by Pepr.
+Action is a discrete set of behaviors defined in a single function that acts on a given Kubernetes GroupVersionKind (GVK) passed in from Kubernetes.
+Actions are the atomic operations that are performed on Kubernetes resources by Pepr.

-For example, a CapabilityAction could be responsible for adding a specific label to a Kubernetes resource, or for modifying a specific field in a resource's metadata.
-CapabilityActions can be grouped together within a Capability to provide a more comprehensive set of operations that can be performed on Kubernetes resources.
+For example, a Action could be responsible for adding a specific label to a Kubernetes resource, or for modifying a specific field in a resource's metadata.
+Actions can be grouped together within a Capability to provide a more comprehensive set of operations that can be performed on Kubernetes resources.

-There are both `Mutate()` and `Validate()` CapabilityActions that can be used to modify or validate Kubernetes resources.
+There are both `Mutate()` and `Validate()` Actions that can be used to modify or validate Kubernetes resources.

-See [CapabilityActions](./docs/actions.md) for more details.
+See [Actions](./docs/actions.md) for more details.

 ## Logical Pepr Flow